 Flashing is an important part of any siding installation, as it helps protect against water damage by directing water away from vulnerable areas such as windows and doors.
 When installing James Hardie siding, it’s important to make sure that all flashing is properly installed and sealed with caulk or sealant.

 If flashing isn’t installed correctly, it can lead to water seeping into your home through cracks or gaps in the siding.
 This can cause serious damage to your walls and foundation over time.
+Improper flashing can result in moisture damage, as water infiltration leads to moisture-related problems within the structure.

 It’s also important to check for any gaps between pieces of flashing when installing James Hardie siding.
 Gaps can allow water to seep in and cause damage, so make sure they are filled with caulk or sealant before moving on.